ozskywalker/docker-fusion/README.md

-# Docker image for Lucidworks Fusion 4.0.2 (+ View)
+# Docker image for Lucidworks Fusion 4.0.2

 Built to support a experimental project by loading Lucidworks Fusion and View into a docker container, intended for both single node and 3x node DEV deployments.
 This build has not been optimized, nor secured for production usage or exposure to regular internet.

-**If you do intend to run this on a exposed network / public cloud**, configure your host firewalls to restrict access to only the necessary ports (:3000 & :8764) and set secure passwords.
+**If you do intend to run this on a exposed network / public cloud**, configure your host firewalls to restrict access to only the necessary ports and set secure passwords.

 This project also lives in Docker hub as [failathon/docker-fusion](https://registry.hub.docker.com/u/failathon/docker-fusion/)

+**NOTE: Multi-node not working at the moment.
+Single-node does work**

 ## Getting Started - 3x Node deployment